 HOME AND GARDEN

-I create well-researched and SEO-optimized content for national brands and publications featuring home and garden design, indoor-outdoor lifestyle, home improvement, sustainable living, and "garden tourism," a type of ecotourism bridging nature, design, culture, and heritage.
-My award-winning and Webby-nominated blog, Urban Gardens, has a combined audience of over 293,000 readers and social media followers.
+I create well-researched and SEO-optimized content for national brands and publications featuring home and garden design, indoor-outdoor lifestyle, home improvement, sustainable living, shopping, and "garden tourism," a type of ecotourism bridging nature, design, culture, and heritage.
+My award-winning and Webby-nominated blog, Urban Gardens, has a combined audience of over 300,000 readers and social media followers.
 Urban Gardens publishes brand-sponsored content and commerce features, including gift and buyer's guides.

 Visit Urban Gardens @urbangardens on Facebook, Twitter, Pinterest, and Instagram.